 Since the streamlined car was already laid out very differently than conventional models, Breer decided it was also a good candidate for new techniques in body construction.

-Like streamlining, monocoque construction dated back to the end of World War 1.
-Although it was gaining popularity in aviation in the late twenties and early thirties, Italian engineer Vincenzo Lancia had applied for a patent on self-supporting automobile bodies in 1919, likely inspired by shipbuilding practice; the first unit-bodied Lancia Lambda went into production in 1922.
+Like streamlining, monocoque construction dated back to the end of World War I. Although it was gaining popularity in aviation in the late twenties and early thirties, Italian engineer Vincenzo Lancia had applied for a patent on self-supporting automobile bodies in 1919, likely inspired by shipbuilding practice, and the first unit-bodied Lancia Lambda went into production in 1922.
 Thanks to its greater weight and space efficiency, monocoque construction gradually found favor in Europe, but American automakers remained wary.
-In 1931, for example, Joseph Ledwinka and William Mueller of the body supplier Budd had found no takers for their unit-bodied FWD prototype, although historian Michael Lamm believes their car was the inspiration for the unit-bodied Citroën 11CV ‘Traction Avant,’ which debuted in early 1934; Budd developed the tooling for the Traction.
+In 1931, for example, Joseph Ledwinka and William Mueller of the body supplier Budd had found no takers for their unit-bodied FWD prototype, although historian Michael Lamm believes their car was the inspiration for the unit-bodied Citroën 11CV “Traction Avant,” which debuted in early 1934; Budd developed the tooling for the Traction.

 Chrysler’s approach, also developed in partnership with Budd, was not quite a monocoque.
-Commonly described as “bridge-and-truss” construction, it used stressed exterior panels, welded to a cage-like steel structure that included the frame, the cowl and windshield frame, as well as vertical members through the roof pillars and horizontal rails above the door openings.
-While the structured looked some like a tubular space frame, it was not self-supporting, relying on the exterior panels for its torsional stiffness.
+Commonly described as “bridge-and-truss” construction, it used stressed exterior panels welded to a cage-like steel structure that included the frame, the cowl and windshield frame as well as vertical members through the roof pillars and horizontal rails above the door openings.
+While the structure looked somewhat like a tubular space frame, it was not self-supporting, relying on the exterior panels for its torsional stiffness.
 The bridge-and-truss system was bulkier and heavier than true monocoque construction, but it simplified production, allowing the engine and running gear to be installed before the exterior panels were attached, much like a body-on-frame design.

-When the Airflow was introduced, there were some ugly rumors that its metal framework, with no wood bracing, was unacceptably flimsy.
+When the Airflow was introduced, there were some ugly allegations that it was unsafe due to the supposed flimsiness of its metal framework, which dispensed with the customary wood bracing.
 It was true that the framework itself was not very rigid, but it wasn’t intended to be.
-When the sills and exterior panels were welded in place, the unitized structure was extremely strong, and Chrysler boasted that it had 40 times the torsional stiffness of a body-on-frame design.
+When the sills and exterior panels were welded in place, the unitized structure was extremely strong.
+(Chrysler boasted that it had 40 times the torsional stiffness of a body-on-frame design.)
 Chrysler eventually laid the rumors to rest in dramatic fashion by demonstrating that the Airflow remained drivable even after being pushed off a 110-foot (33-meter) cliff.
-In the summer of 1934, they also hired Barney Oldfield’s “Hell Drivers” racing team to roll Airflows in a sand pit as part of an hourly demonstration at the Chicago World’s Fair.
+In the summer of 1934, the company also hired Barney Oldfield’s “Hell Drivers” racing team to perform hourly demonstrations of the Airflow’s resilience to rollovers in a sand pit at the Chicago World’s Fair.

 The downside of that strength was added weight.
 Breer said that ideally, unitized construction would have saved up to 200 lb (90 kg) over a body-on-frame design, but as the development process continued and exterior design and trim were refined, the cars grew progressively heavier.
-The production Airflows weighed substantially more than the body-on-frame cars they replaced, in some cases over 250 lb (115 kg) more.
+The production Airflows weighed substantially more than the body-on-frame cars they replaced, in some cases by more than 250 lb (115 kg).
 Later models, with different grilles and stouter bumpers, would be heavier still.

 THE TRIFON SPECIAL

-Because the company did not yet have its own proving grounds, Chrysler made a deal with two farmers outside Grayling, Michigan, north of Detroit, to use their land for testing.
-Test crews did not drive the prototype on public roads, and engineers and executives heading up to Grayling were asked to drive non-Chrysler vehicles to avoid attracting attention.
+Because the company did not yet have its own proving grounds, Chrysler arranged to test the cars on land owned by two farmers outside Grayling, Michigan, north of Detroit.
+To avoid attracting attention, test crews did not drive the prototype on public roads and engineers and executives heading up to Grayling were asked to drive non-Chrysler vehicles.

 Aesthetics aside, the Trifon Special drove quite well, with excellent ride quality even on bumpy country roads.
 After months of testing, Breer and his team finally invited Walter Chrysler himself up to Grayling for a test ride.
-Chrysler was extremely impressed and told Breer and Clark that he wanted to put the car into production.
+Chrysler was extremely impressed and said he wanted to put the car into production.
 He was not daunted by its radical design; he thought it would serve as a new corporate flagship, demonstrating how far the Chrysler Corporation had come in ten years and setting a new direction for the future.